technicalsoumyadip/Mocha101-BeetleBot/README.md

 ### About This Setup

 Mocha 101 is a dotfiles configuration that blends **style, performance, and minimalism** into one cohesive Hyprland experience.
-Built around the **Catppuccin Mocha** palette, it delivers rich colors, crisp edges, and zero fluff.
+Built around the **Catppuccin Mocha** palette, it delivers rich colors, crisp edges(only if you need)😁, and zero fluff.

 Think of it as the perfect espresso shot for your Linux desktop: smooth, bold, and just the right amount of aesthetic kick.

 ### 🎨 Design Highlights

-**Zero-radius philosophy:** Sharp angles and clean lines define every element.
-No rounded corners — just pure, modern geometry.
+**Zero-nonsense philosophy:** Perfect blur for my taste and in my opinion.
+Clean.
+Minimal.
+Fast.
+No-Bloat, whatsoever.

 **Catppuccin Mocha core:**
 - **Base** `#1e1e2e` — Deep, velvety background